 I felt hot and a little exhausted when I arrived at the temple.
-My goal for the day had been testing me repeatedly, with cars passing too closely, the guide book not always being clear and the increasing heat.
+My goal for the day had been testing me repeatedly, with cars passing too closely, the guide book not always being clear and the temperature continuing to rise.
 I wasn't getting full marks for all my efforts but I was doing pretty well.
 I decided to deal with the mikan first and the best thing I could think of doing with it was to eat it.
 I used all my strength to peel back the skin and then ate the fleshy parts and spat out the pips into my palm creating a small mountain of peel and pips by the time I had finished.
 Along the way I had thought about giving it to someone else as osettai but now that I had eaten it all I was rather glad I hadn't.
 There wouldn't be another convenience store for about 5km after leaving the temple and I had been starting to feel hungry again.

 I had plenty of time today to make it to Sekkeiji (#33) and I wanted to take a slightly different route to the route I had taken last time.
 Last time I had taken the route via Katsurahama which involved walking over the high port bridge along a quite narrow footpath but this time I thought I would try the free ferry service which ran an hourly service.
 I decided I would try to make it for 14:10 crossing which gave me plenty of time to check whether I could actually stop at Sekkeiji (#33) and also give me time to consider walking on towards Tanemaji (#34) which I knew also had a tsuyado.

 Back outside I enjoyed my treated and suddenly mindful of the fact that I needed to get to the ferry terminal for 14:10 I started walking away only to realise I had left my walking stick behind.
 Thankfully I had only gone about 10 yards or so before I realised my mistake and with the stick in hand I pressed on again.
 I got to the ferry port with a few minutes to spare.
 There was another pilgrim waiting and one or two local people.
 The ferry crossing took just 7 minutes to cross to the other side.
 The views from the Katsurahama would have been really great today but the view from the ferry crossing was pretty good too and a different experience from last time.
 From the ferry port on the other side it was just a straight road all the way to the Sekkeiji (#33).

 After performing all my rituals I went to the stamp office and watched the woman do the stamp in the kind and almost loving way you would wish every stamp to be done.
 I wanted to give her a photograph next but I thought I should ask about the tsuyado first.
-She immediately got up and came out from behind her counter and asked a fruit seller who had stall set up on the temple grounds to show me the tsuyado.
+She immediately got up and came out from behind her counter and asked a fruit seller who had a stall set up on the temple grounds to show me the tsuyado.
 I thanked her and walked over to the man who showed me to a slightly larger than normal portacabin just a few yards away.
 Inside it was fairly spartan except for a blanket and a few other items but it was perfectly adequate for my particular needs.
 There was a supermarket just a short walk away so I set my pack down and headed of the temple to get some food.

 On leaving the temple I was greeted again by a pilgrim who had greeted me when I first arrived at the temple.
-He was carrying the scrolls that some pilgrims used to collect the stamps.
+He was carrying the scrolls that some pilgrims use to collect the stamps.
 He looked younger than me and after the usual questions he said he was doing the pilgrimage because his mother was in hospital.
 He added that he couldn't get time off work so he was doing it by car whenever he could.
 I told him I wanted to give him a photograph for his mother and pulled one out I thought would be nice.
 I gave it to him but then thought it might be better if I let him choose one that he thought his mother might like better better.
-I gave him the whole stack and he was looking through them one by one and then just stopped at the one and only photograph of me from my last pilgrimage and said he would like to give that one to his mother.
+I gave him the whole stack and he was looking through them one by one and stopped at the one and only photograph of me from my last pilgrimage and said he would like to give that one to his mother.
 He then shook my hand and thanked me many times and even as I walked away he repeated the same words many many times.
 As I continued on to the supermarket I thought again that it was encounters like this, along with those in the stamp offices, the old ladies praising your efforts and a myriad other little things that made ohenro such an interesting and rewarding experience.

 I got myself some food and drink and returned to the tsuyado but before eating I headed back to the stamp office to let the woman choose a photograph.
 She liked one of some plum blossoms and made her choice very quickly.
 For the man selling fruit outside, I gave a photograph I had taken on the summit of Mt.
 Fuji.
 I then sat on the floor of the tsuyado and ate my food.
 After that I just wandered about the temple grounds taking photographs and enjoying the warm sunshine.
 The friendly pilgrim who I had met on the way to Chikurinji (#31) turned up and told me he had taken the 15:10 ferry and that he was staying right opposite the temple.
 I showed him the list of free and cheap places Hagimori-san had given me and told him to photograph the list for himself in case he wanted to use any of them later in the journey.
 A little while later I met Inoue-san who I had last seen just after coming down from Konomineiji (#27) and he too was staying at the same minshuku as the friendly pilgrim.
 After that a few more pilgrims came and went and then temple staff started to close up for the day.

 As the evening wore on the whole place fell silent.
 I had taken a quick nap after the temple closed and then stayed up late updating my notes and thinking about the following day.
 I planned to set out early and get to Tanemaji (#34) as close to opening time as possible, then Kiyotakiji (#35) and finally the 14km or so towards Shoryuji (#36).
 The plan was to stop at Tosa Kokumin Shukusha.
 From photographs I had seen of the place, it appeared to be located high up and had wonderful views of the coastline.
 The weather forecast sadly was for cloud and possibly rain tomorrow but how severe it might be was something I would have to find out about tomorrow.
 It had not been a particularly long day and in terms of distance I had only walked about 20km.
 The temples and the walks between them had all been really nice.
-Plus, there had been the usual nice little encounters with people along the way.
+Plus, there had been the usual nice encounters with people along the way.
 If anything, I wished I had been even more leisurely getting to Sekkeiji (#33).
-Having said that, if I had been a little more leisurely then maybe I would have missed out on some of those nice little encounters I had had throughout the day.
+Having said that, if I had been a little more leisurely then maybe I would have missed out on some of those encounters I had had throughout the day.
 Missed out too on those simple moments to reflect a little more on the bad habits I needed to banish.
 It had been a good day and another ohenro day was over.